steffsplace/fields-and-flows/control/README.md

 # Control & Automation

 This section documents control strategies, automation logic, and feedback systems developed within the Open Physics Lab.

+It represents a **cross-cutting method layer** used by multiple domain areas (e.g. energy systems, experimental platforms, and infrastructure projects).

 The focus lies on designing, implementing, and validating control mechanisms that connect physical processes with computational decision-making and automation infrastructure.

 ---